BBC reporter sees images of her partially ruined home during broadcast on Kyiv bomb

 BBC reporter sees pictures of partially destroyed family home during broadcast on Kyiv bombing

-A Ukrainian BBC journalist was visibly moved as she commented on pictures showing her partially destroyed family home in Kyiv after it was bombed by Russian forces.
+A Ukrainian BBC journalist was visibly moved as she saw pictures of her partially destroyed family home in Kyiv during a live broadcast after it was bombed by Russian forces.

 In a BBC News bulletin on Friday, Olga Malchevska reported on the latest developments in the war, with her colleague Karin Giannione, a BBC World presenter, as fighting broke out near to the city centre.